-The following discussion and analysis of our financial condition and results of operations should be read together with our financial statements and the related notes and the other financial information included elsewhere in this report, as well as our Annual Report on Form 10-K for the year ended December 31, 2020 filed on April 8, 2021, as amended on Form 10-K/A on May 28, 2021.
+The following discussion and analysis of our financial condition and results of operations should be read together with our financial statements and the related notes and the other financial information included elsewhere in this report, as well as our Annual Report on Form 10-K for the year ended December 31, 2021 filed on March 31, 2022.
 This discussion contains forward-looking statements that involve risks and uncertainties.
 Forward looking statements are statements not based on historical information and which relate to future operations, strategies, financial results or other developments.
 Forward looking statements, particularly those identified with the words, "anticipates," "believes," "expects," "plans," "intends," "objectives," and similar expressions, are necessarily based upon estimates and assumptions that are inherently subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control and many of which, with respect to future business decisions, are subject to change.
 These uncertainties and contingencies can affect actual results and could cause actual results to differ materially from those expressed in any forward-looking statements made by, or on our behalf.
 We disclaim any obligation to update forward looking statements, except as required by law.
 Dollars in tabular format are presented in thousands, except per share data, or otherwise indicated.
 When used herein, unless the context requires otherwise, references to the "Company," "we," "our" and "us" refer to Odyssey Semiconductor Technologies, Inc., a Delaware corporation, collectively with its wholly-owned subsidiary, Odyssey Semiconductor, Inc, a Delaware corporation.